Modestus of Carantania: Life

-Modestus is said to have baptised St. Domitian, a Carinthian prince, at Milstadt, which may, perhaps, be identical with Adandrinas.
+Modestus is said to have baptised Saint Domitian of Huy, a Carinthian prince, at Milstadt, which may, perhaps, be identical with Adandrinas.

 According to the older manuscripts, Modestus stayed in Carinthia till his death; one late manuscript says he died in France.
 The most likely year of his death was 763, although other dates also appear in sources.
 No traces of his church of St. Mary have been discovered.

 Dempster calls him a companion of Saint Boniface, and Ferrarius says he is mentioned in Boniface's life.
 It is probable that in both cases St. Fergil was meant.
 A manuscript by him, 'ad ecclesiam suam,' was said to be at Salzburg, and a volume of his letters at Strasburg.
 Neither manuscript can now be traced.

 Veneration

 His alleged tomb is shown in the present Gothic church of Maria Saal, which was built six centuries later, replacing an earlier Romanesque church probably from the 12th century.

-Due to his success in converting the pagan Carantanian Slavs to Christianity, Modestus was honoured by the popular denomination "Apostle of Carinthia".
-His feast is celebrated on 5 December.
+Due to his success in converting the pagan Carantanian Slavs to Christianity, Modestus was honoured with the title of "Apostle of Carinthia".
+His feast is celebrated on 5 February.